NOUIY/aws-cdk-guide/v2/identifiers.md

 # Identifiers and the AWS CDK<a name="identifiers"></a>

-When building AWS Cloud Development Kit \(AWS CDK\) apps, you will use many types of identifiers and names\.
-To use the AWS CDK effectively and avoid errors, it is important to understand the types of identifiers\.
+When building AWS Cloud Development Kit (AWS CDK) apps, you will use many types of identifiers and names.
+To use the AWS CDK effectively and avoid errors, it is important to understand the types of identifiers.

-Identifiers must be unique within the scope in which they are created; they do not need to be globally unique in your AWS CDK application\.
+Identifiers must be unique within the scope in which they are created; they do not need to be globally unique in your AWS CDK application.

-If you attempt to create an identifier with the same value within the same scope, the AWS CDK throws an exception\.
+If you attempt to create an identifier with the same value within the same scope, the AWS CDK throws an exception.

-## Construct IDs<a name="identifiers_construct_ids"></a>
+## Construct IDs<a name="identifiers-construct-ids"></a>

-The most common identifier, `id`, is the identifier passed as the second argument when instantiating a construct object\.
-This identifier, like all identifiers, only needs to be unique within the scope in which it is created, which is the first argument when instantiating a construct object\.
+The most common identifier, `id`, is the identifier passed as the second argument when instantiating a construct object.
+This identifier, like all identifiers, only needs to be unique within the scope in which it is created, which is the first argument when instantiating a construct object.

 **Note**
-The `id` of a stack is also the identifier that you use to refer to it in the [AWS CDK CLI reference](cli.md)\.
+The `id` of a stack is also the identifier that you use to refer to it in the [AWS CDK CLI reference](cli.md).

-Let's look at an example where we have two constructs with the identifier `MyBucket` in our app\.
-The first is defined in the scope of the stack with the identifier `Stack1`\.
-The second is defined in the scope of a stack with the identifier `Stack2`\.
-Because they're defined in different scopes, this doesn't cause any conflict, and they can coexist in the same app without issues\.
+Let's look at an example where we have two constructs with the identifier `MyBucket` in our app.
+The first is defined in the scope of the stack with the identifier `Stack1`.
+The second is defined in the scope of a stack with the identifier `Stack2`.
+Because they're defined in different scopes, this doesn't cause any conflict, and they can coexist in the same app without issues.

 ------
 #### [ TypeScript ]